The-Notebookinator/notebookinator/entries.typ

   state.update(
     entries => {
-      // Inject the proper labels and settings changes into the user's entry body. let final_body = if entries.len() == 0 {
+      // Inject the proper labels and settings changes into the user's entry body let final_body = if entries.len() == 0 {
         [#counter(page).update(1)] // Correctly set the page number for each section } + [ #metadata(none) #entry_label ] + body // Place a label on blank content to the table of contents can find each entry